Mihir-D/RoboND-Kinematics-Project/writeup_template.md

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

-I have written code for [Forward Kinematics](./kuka_arm/scripts/kuka_arm_fw_kinematics.py) It generates all individual joint transformation matrices and also homogeneous transform between base_link and gripper_link.
+I have written the [code for Forward Kinematics](./kuka_arm/scripts/kuka_arm_fw_kinematics.py) It generates all individual joint transformation matrices and also homogeneous transform between base_link and gripper_link.
 Uncomment the print statements at the end of the code as required.

+The output matrices generated using the code above are [here](./FK_output.txt).

+*Note: For better visualization, use **Notepad++**.*

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.